 Veterans who qualify are eligible to take advantage of the VA mortgage loan program, a specialized loan type provided exclusively to veterans of the US Armed Services.
-These loans are backed and guaranteed by the Department of Veteran Affairs (VA) and offer highly beneficial financial advantages to veterans who qualify.
+These loans are backed and guaranteed by the Department of Veteran Affairs (VA) and are highly flexible.

 The VA loan program is a nationwide initiative that helps veterans purchase homes and refinance their mortgages.
 The goal of the program is to enable veterans who have served this nation bravely and selflessly to transition into homeownership and build stable wealth.

 The VA itself does not provide any of the loans.
-VA loans are funded through private lenders, and with this additional guarantee, VA rates are some of the best mortgage rates available in the entire mortgage marketplace to the veterans they work with.
-The government takes on some of the risk associated with a VA loan, and this allows lenders to provide multiple unique, favorable terms to veterans that are otherwise unavailable to other borrowers.
+VA loans are funded through private lenders, and VA rates are some of the best mortgage rates available in the entire mortgage marketplace.
+The government takes on some of the risk associated with a VA loan, and this allows lenders to provide multiple unique, favorable terms to veterans that are unavailable to other borrowers.

-For more indepth information, visit Lender411's article on the VA Loan Process.
+For more information, visit Lender411's article on the VA Loan Process.

 In order to be eligible to receive a VA loan, you must be either an honorably discharged veteran or currently involved in active duty for the U.S. military.

-In addition, veterans who enlisted after September 7th 1980 must be involved for at least two years.
+Veterans enlisted after September 7 1980 must have served for at least two years.

-Other people who qualify for VA loans include members of the National Guard or Reserves who have served for a minimum of six years and surviving spouses of veterans who died in or as a result of service.
+Other people who qualify for VA loans include members of the National Guard or Reserves who have served for a minimum of six years and surviving spouses of veterans who passed away as a result of their service.
 To verify eligibility, borrowers must acquire a Certificate of Eligibility (COE).